 Writing an effective product description, it’s like writing a song lyrics.
 You start from the first stanza then move to the chorus then next stanza, same thing as starting a race; all participants go on their marks and the gun goes up, and everyone is on the move.

-All this analogy is basically to make you understand that the same thing is applicable to writing product descriptions.
+All this analogy is basically to make you understand that the same thing is applicable to writing an effective product descriptions.
 It’s one thought at a time.
 To start, you have to know your target audience, by specifying.

 Something you have to consider about your audience is the fact that their choices are sometimes informed by their lifestyles, religion, culture and other things.